Vivianwcao/blackjack-multiplayer-react-project/README.md

 - Two Game Types:
   - 1. Continuous Game Mode – Mimics real Blackjack in a casino, where up to 5 players can join at any stage to play against the dealer.
        - Inactive players can be kicked out upon request to prevent the game from stalling.
        - Game data and/or player data will reset when game is over, and immediately when user wins against the dealer or get busted.
-  - 2. Fixed-Player Game Mode – Allows a player to create a game with a set number of players.
+  - 2. Fixed-Player Game Mode – Allows a player to create a game with a set number of players (currently allows up to four players).
 Different groups can play simultaneously in separate rooms.
 - Authentication Management – Users must log in to create or join games.
 Only players in a specific game can view and participate.
 - Game Expansion Potential – Future support for 5+ players per game, additional third-party login options, and more game features.